 Action # Title Description Total Funds Contributing 2.9 Professional Development Professional Development focusing on California standards instructional strategies, assessment items, and technology integration, in targeting our unduplicated students in meeting the District's goal to improve instruction.
-Research shows that teachers who receive well-designed, relevant professional development and coaching provide better quality classroom instruction which leads to increased student achievement. \$3,500.00 Yes 2.10 Ag Science Program Agriculture Program aligned to the Next Generation Science standards \$2,590.00 Yes 2.11 Transportation service to students to access educational services Transportation service to students to access educational services.
-Many of our unduplicated students would not have transportation to school, due to rural school boundaries (distance to school) and poverty. \$198,777.00 Yes 2.12 Summer School & Expanded Learning Program Additional instruction during the summer and regular school year to mitigate the learning loss of all student groups, including ESY for students with disabilities. \$69,741.00 No 2.13 Enrichment Programs Enrichment opportunities for students.
-Many of our unduplicated students struggle academically and don't enjoy school, but providing them with opportunities to participate in enrichment opportunities may strengthen their academics and give them additional opportunities to feel successful and confident in school. \$31,422.00 Yes 2.14 Additional teachers to maintain class size ratio Additional teachers to maintain class size ratio to improve student performance and enhance learning.
-Research shows that grades K-3, smaller class sizes of no more that 18 students per teacher show the greatest academic achievement levels and unduplicated students showed the greatest gains.
-Also, Some evidence exists for improved student behavior in smaller class sizes. \$207,974.00 Yes
+Research shows that teachers who receive well-designed, relevant professional development and coaching provide better quality classroom instruction which leads to increased student achievement. \$12,842.00 Yes 2.10 Ag Science Program Agriculture Program aligned to the Next Generation Science standards \$2,027.00 Yes 2.11 Transportation service to students to access educational services Transportation service to students to access educational services.
+Many of our unduplicated students would not have transportation to school, due to rural school boundaries (distance to school) and poverty. \$184,076.00 Yes 2.12 Summer School & Expanded Learning Program Additional instruction during the summer and regular school year to mitigate the learning loss of all student groups, including ESY for students with disabilities. \$234,070.00 No 2.13 Enrichment Programs Enrichment opportunities for students.
+Many of our unduplicated students struggle academically and don't enjoy school, but providing them with opportunities to participate in enrichment opportunities may strengthen their academics and give them additional opportunities to feel successful and confident in school. \$35,160.00 Yes 2.14 Additional teachers to maintain class size ratio Additional teachers to maintain class size ratio to improve student performance and enhance learning.
+Research shows, smaller class sizes of no more that 18 students per teacher show the greatest academic achievement levels and unduplicated students showed the \$228,345.00 Yes

-Action # Title Description Total Funds Contributing 2.15 Increase Math and ELA CAASPP Scores for Students with Disabilities Specific training by staff and consultant on writing and implementing effective accommodations and supports during CAASPP testing.
-Review of each student's accommodations and support prior to the testing window. \$297.00 No
+Action # Title Description Total Funds Contributing greatest gains.
+Also, Some evidence exists for improved student behavior in smaller class sizes.
+2.15 Increase Math and ELA CAASPP Scores for Students with Disabilities Specific training by staff and consultant on writing and implementing effective accommodations and supports during CAASPP testing.
+Review of each student's accommodations and support prior to the testing window. \$350.00 No

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]